This is a list of Frequently Asked Questions (FAQ) about Suncoast Rehabilitation Center and the answers to those questions.

 A. Generally yes.
 We make every effort to get clients to the Church of their choice.
 Some requests require an overly long drive, additional staff which isn’t always feasible so we attempt to assist the majority and will do our best to make sure every client can attend Church and strengthen their faith while enrolled on the program.
 We also recommend clients bring their preferred religious literature as there are therapeutic locations on the property and time to read and pray during the day and/or evening hours.

-If you have any other questions that aren’t answered here, please call 800-511-9403 and one of our counselors will speak with you confidentially and be able to answer any questions you have.
+If you have any other questions that aren’t answered here in our FAQ list, please call 800-511-9403 and one of our counselors will speak with you confidentially and answer any questions you may have.